davidkml/vc-made-simple/docs/COMMANDS.md

 ## commit
 **Usage**: `vms commit <message>`

-**Description**: Save the snapshots of the files in the staging area into the repository with an associated message and create a new commit in the history
+**Description**: Saves the snapshots of the files in the staging area into the repository with an associated message and create a new commit in the history
 - if a file in the staging area has been staged with the special value corresponding to deletion, remove the file from tracking
 - update the internal map of the commit with the contents of the staging area
 - move the snapshots from the `vms/cache` to the more permanent `vms/objects` directory